-Recommendations for promotion of a faculty member to a new academic rank shall be initiated by the faculty member through his/her department chair/academic administrator.
+Recommendations for promotion of a faculty member to a new academic rank shall be initiated by the faculty member through their department chair/academic administrator.
 The faculty member should initiate these discussions in the fall prior to submitting a complete portfolio to the department chair/ academic administrator for a preliminary review.
-The department chair/academic administrator may indicate to the faculty member, in writing, the portfolio is insufficient for consideration at this point in time and offer suggestions for strengthening the portfolio for submission at a later date.
+The department chair/academic administrator may indicate to the faculty member, in writing, if the portfolio is insufficient for consideration at this point in time and offer suggestions for strengthening the portfolio for submission at a later date.
 If the department chair/academic administrator feels the portfolio should be considered by the school/college's Promotion Committee, the portfolio, along with a formal recommendation from the department chair/ academic administrator shall be transmitted to the chair of the school/college's Promotion Committee.
-It is important to note the school/college's Promotion Committee is advisory to the dean.
+The school/college's Promotion Committee is advisory to the dean.
 Final decisions for promotion are made by the University president.

 If the department chair/academic administrator indicates to the faculty member the portfolio should not be forwarded and the faculty member disagrees with this assessment, the faculty member may still submit the portfolio to the appropriate school/college's Promotion Committee.
-The portfolio, the written negative recommendation of the department chair/academic administrator, and a letter from the faculty member detailing why s/he disagrees with the negative recommendation must be sent to the school/ college's Promotion Committee for review.
+The portfolio, the written negative recommendation of the department chair/academic administrator, and a letter from the faculty member detailing why they disagree with the negative recommendation must be sent to the school/ college's Promotion Committee for review.

 A faculty member seeking promotion in academic rank assumes responsibility for preparing a detailed portfolio summarizing and documenting professional credentials, academic accomplishments, scholarly activity, and professional service.
 After consultation with the faculty member's department chair/ academic administrator, the completed portfolio, with a cover letter formally requesting consideration for promotion (specifying the academic rank sought) must be submitted to the school/college's Promotion Committee.
-The applicant's portfolio should include, if applicable, but is not limited to: a current copy of the faculty member's resume or curriculum vitae; teaching responsibilities (lecture, lab, small group, advising, mentoring, preceptor teaching, etc.); teaching evaluations; awards; honors; sample publications; listings of presentations; committee service; supervisory activities; evaluations of the individual's supervisory activities (e.g., student advising including chairing master's and doctoral committees); and contact information for external referees.
+The applicant's portfolio should include, but is not limited to the following, if applicable: a current copy of the faculty member's resume or curriculum vitae; teaching responsibilities (lecture, lab, small group, advising, mentoring, preceptor teaching, etc.); teaching evaluations; awards; honors; sample publications; listings of presentations; committee service; supervisory activities and evaluations of these activities (e.g., student advising including chairing master's and doctoral committees); and contact information for external referees.
 The faculty member's portfolio shall be submitted no later than 5 p.m.
-MST-AZ the third Friday in January to the chair of the school/college Promotion Committee or his/her designee.
+MST-AZ the third Friday in January to the chair of the school/college Promotion Committee or their designee.